 Aisha Yaqoob is the Policy Director at Asian Americans Advancing Justice Atlanta.
 Aisha became familiar with Advancing Justice in 2016 during her work as the founder of the Georgia Muslim Voter Project, an initiative to increase voter registration and turnout in the Muslim community in Georgia.
 She completed her Masters of Public Administration from the University of Georgia in May 2016 after completing her undergraduate degree in Journalism/Public Relations in 2013.
 Aisha has worked and volunteered with various Atlanta area nonprofit organizations.
 She is involved in her local community through various initiatives and has served advisory roles in civic organizations.

 Aisha is excited to join Advancing Justice as the new Policy Director and looks forward to defending the rights of Asian Americans at the local, state, and national level.
 She is passionate about voting rights, access to healthcare and education, and immigration.
 Aisha believes in upholding the civil rights and civil liberties for all people, especially those whom have been historically underrepresented.Aisha can be reached at email@example.com or 404.585.8446.

-Javeria is admitted to practice in California, Georgia, and Washington D.C.Javeria can be reached at email@example.com or 770.239.6556.
+Javeria is a graduate of the George Washington University of Law and is admitted to practice in California, Georgia, and Washington D.C.Javeria can be reached at firstname.lastname@example.org or 770.239.6556.